ab-10/ab-10.github.io/_posts/2022-05-05-K8s-For-Data-Preprocessing.md

     It contains a lot of boilerplate configs, but there are a couple of details that are worth discussing.

     Lines 8-10 specify that the current pod should attach to persistent storage (defined at the bottom of the file).
-We need persistent storage, as by default all data on a pod disapears after the pod dies.
+We need persistent storage, as by default all data on a pod disappears after the pod dies.
 I use it for large files that might be necessary for preprocessing and for the final output of my preprocessing scripts.

-    You can access files that pod writes to persistent storage even after the pod has died, by reinstantiating the same pod or creating a new pod with access to the same volume.
+    You can access files that the pod writes to persistent storage even after the pod has died, by reinstantiating the same pod or creating a new pod with access to the same volume.

-    Line 22 defines the command that will be called on pod after instantiating, the pod will die after the command finishes.
+    Line 22 defines the command that will be called on the pod after instantiating, the pod will die after the command finishes.
 Calling `/bin/bash` allows to access the pod interactively.
 This can be replaced with a command to be exected directly, as long as it writes it's output to persistent storage.

     On line 24 `us-central1-docker.pkg.dev/your-project-name/docker-repo-name/your-img-name:0.1` should be the name you gave to the image in Artefact Registry.